openjdk/amber-docs/site/design-notes/templated-strings.md

 overhead of formatting a string that is going to be thrown away.
 A lazy policy object could produce `Supplier<String>` rather than `String` itself.

+#### Localization

-**Localization.**  The examples so far have been about interpolation enhanced with validation and transformation, but this can be taken further.
+The examples so far have been about interpolation enhanced with validation and transformation, but this can be taken further.
 The JDK contains APIs such as `ResourceBundle` to support localization of messages.
 A resource bundle is a mapping from key names to localizable template strings.